xushx/gpuimlearn/README.md

 ```

 ## Usage
-They are easy to use, and you can get them quickly. <br>
+They are easy to use, and you can run them quickly. <br>

-1. FocalBoost Usage <br>
+1. FocalBoost Usage
 As other classifiers, FocalBoost take as input two arrays: an array X of shape (n_samples, n_features) holding the training samples, <br>
 and an array y of class labels (strings or integers), of shape (n_samples):
 ```